 We must learn how to draw the different brow shapes.
-There are many brow shapes.
+There are 3 brow shapes and different arch heights.
 Make sure the school you pick doesn't teach just one shape.
 One shape can NOT suit all faces

 We must understand the effects the different medical conditions will have on our work or if they are even candidates, so we know who to say yes to and who cannot be microbladed.

-The before care the clients will need to know in order to prepare their skin to be microbladed.
+The before-care clients will need to know in order to prepare their skin to be microbladed.
 There are many products and supplements that must not be used prior to a microblading procedure.
 It's important to know what they are.

-Then there is color theory and color corrections.
+Then there are color theory and color corrections.
 We must learn all about pigments and skin undertones as well if we are to produce beautiful colors for the brows.

 There are the brow strokes, there are at least 5 different strokes to be learned besides the front strokes and the transition strokes.
 This will take time to master.